 There was a soul the motions kept;

 But they were all deceived.

-In the next set of four lines the speaker goes on to say that she was a “carcass” that only moved though life before she met Lucasia.
+In the next set of four lines the speaker goes on to say that she was a “carcass” that only moved through life before she met Lucasia.
 She “walked, and slept” but did not live.
-It was only in the world’s yes that she was a human being.
+It was only in the world’s eyes that she was a human being.
 Others thought that there was a “soul” within her, but there wasn’t.
 Everyone who saw her this way was “decieved” by an outward mask.

 Now there is no need for that mask, any deception she engaged in is over.

 For as a watch by art is wound

 A soul till she found thine;

 In the third stanza, she refers to herself in the third person as “Orinda” a name by which she was known within her poetic works.
 Philips compares herself to a watch that is wound very carefully.
 It takes a truly artful skillset and desires to mend, to reinvigorate a soul.
 This is what happened to her.

 In this stanza and the previous, Philips makes use of the word “soul.”
 She sees herself as Lucasia’s soulmate.
 They have a strong friendship and within poetry one of the first representations of platonic love between women.
 It rivals the great male relationships of classical literature and can be seen again to even greater effect in the piece, ‘Orinda to Lucasia’ also written by Katherine Philips.

 And guides my darkened breast: